-Best Route Up Mount Greylock: A Moderate 4.7 Mile Loop
+Best Hike at Mount Greylock: A Scenic 4.7 Mile Loop

 So you want to hike to the top of Mount Greylock – the tallest mountain in Massachusetts?!
 If this is your first time, then you’ll love this moderate 4.7-mile route up Greylock.